Three chair caning design samples

 Back rustic hickory rocker with wide binding cane seat

-The pattern continues over the rails and is woven in a four-over, four-under twill on the bottom.
+The pattern continues around the rails and is woven in the same manner on the bottom using a 4×4 or 5×5 twill.

-This larger pattern is faster to weave than weaving the smaller twill and since no one sees it, most weavers choose the larger pattern on the bottom.
+This larger 4×4 pattern is faster to weave than the smaller 3×3 twill, and since it’s on the bottom of the seat and no one sees it, most weavers choose the larger pattern on the bottom.
+Some weavers even boost that count up to 5×5 twill pattern.

-By weaving on both the top, bottom and around the rails, the weaving pattern creates an empty pocket.
+By weaving on both the top and bottom and around the rails, the weaving pattern creates an empty pocket in the center of the seat.

-So, sometimes to take the pressure off the cane when someone sits in it, the weaver will decide to pad the inside pocket with the addition of a piece of foam to fit the seat.
+So, sometimes, to relieve the pressure on the cane when someone sits in it, the weaver will pad the inside pocket with a sheet of foam cut to size or use crumpled paper or Excelsior, finely spun wood shavings to pad the seat.

 Wide binding cane (6MM) rustic chair seat on hickory frame rocker.